Richa516/AWS_ETL_PIPELINE/README.md

 - `pyspark_in_glue.py`: Reusable transformation logic

 **Usage**:
-1. Upload CSVs to S3 by partition (date)
+1. Upload CSVs to S3
-2. Deploy Glue job and set up crawler to register partitions
+2. Deploy Glue job and set up crawler to create metadata tables in data catalog
-3. Run transformation
+3. Write glue job using script to use metadata table from  data catalog and converting into pyspark dataframe.
-4. Store final output in S3 or Redshift
+4. Store final output Redshift

 ---